SmritiSatyan/why-appwrite/README.md

-# why-appwrite
+# Why Appwrite ?

-Appwrite is an open-source, developer-first backend that prioritizes clarity, usability, and real-world developer experience.
+Appwrite is an **open-source**, **developer-first backend** that prioritizes **clarity**, **usability**, and real-world developer experience.

 Appwrite removes unnecessary complexity around auth, databases, storage, and APIs, letting developers focus on building products instead of worrying about the infrastructure.
-It focuses on simplicity, transparency, and strong community-driven development.
+It focuses on simplicity, transparency, and **strong community-driven development**.

+For more information on creating exciting products using Appwrite, visit [Appwrite's official documentation](https://appwrite.io/).